microsoftgraph/microsoft-graph-toolkit/docs/providers/sharepoint.md

 # SharePoint provider

-Use the SharePoint provider inside your SharePoint web parts to power the components with Graph access.
+Use the SharePoint provider inside your SharePoint web parts to power the components with Microsoft Graph access.

 ## Getting started